nginx-clojure/nginx-clojure/README.md

 ```nginx
 jvm_workers 8;
 ```
-Now Nginx-Clojure will create a thread pool with fixed eight threads  per JVM instance/Nginx worker to handle request.
+Now Nginx-Clojure will create a thread pool with fixed eight threads  per JVM instance/Nginx worker to handle requests.

 2.3 Ring Handler for Location
 -----------------

-Within `location` block, directive `clojure` is an enable flag and directive clojure_code is used to setting a Ring handler.
+Within `location` block, directive `clojure` is an enable flag and directive `clojure_code` is used to setting a Ring handler.

 ###2.3.1 Inline Ring Handler